 On the left edge, there are two USB Type A 3.0 ports and an SD card slot.
 On the right side, there is a USB Type-A 3.0 port and a USB-C port.
 Others include an HDMI port, a headphone/mic combo, and a power connector.

-The VivoBook F510UA-AH55 is fitted with a 15.6-inch Full HD (1,920 x 1,080) display that’s quite sharp enough for most people, and we didn’t expect more than FHD at this price.
+The Asus VivoBook F510UA specs are highlighted by a 15.6-inch Full HD (1,920 x 1,080) display that’s quite sharp enough for most people, and we didn’t expect more than FHD at this price.
 If you look closely, you’ll realize that fine details are a bit jagged, like fonts.
 That’s not a major problem, though, and most users may not see the problem.

 Asus manages to forego a glossy screen coating –mostly found on touchscreens – in favor of a matte finish that cures screen glares and reflections.